excalidraw/excalidraw-blog/content/blog/open-colors/index.md

 Here is how we are actually using them in [colors.ts](https://github.com/excalidraw/excalidraw/blob/master/src/colors.ts) in our codebase.

-Open Colors are coming with MIT License, which means you can use it anywhere you like without restrictions.
+Open Colors come with MIT License, which means you can use it anywhere you like without restrictions.

 ---